natalia-czyzyk/abm-consumer-preferences-cosmetics/README.md

-# abm-consumer-preferences-cosmetics
-An agent-based analysis of consumer preferences in the introduction of novel sustainable cosmetics
+# An agent-based analysis of consumer preferences in the introduction of novel sustainable cosmetics